There’s a protest in the Zocalo.

-PAX is ‘peace‘, FOX is Vincente Fox, presidente of Mexico at the time, now often in the news for his pithy tweets on the current president of the United States.
+PAX is ‘peace‘, FOX is Vincente Fox, presidente of Mexico in 2006, now often in the news for his pithy tweets and hilarious videos addressing the situation created by the current president of the United States.

 ‘11 dead in Oaxaca’ reads another sign.
 This refers to the deaths caused by government-led attacks on the 2006 teacher’s strike.
 The teachers were protesting low pay and the trend towards privatization that excluded the rural poor and indigenous students.
 The dead included an American photojournalist whose photos showed a wildly different version of the strike than the official one.

 “There will be music in the bandstand this evening… if there isn’t another demonstration,” the agent at tourist information adds sourly.Which brings me to this book, The Jaguar’s Children by John Vaillant, a story of Mexico during this time period.
 It is a novel about mega-corporations controlling corn, the base of Mexican life; and jaguars, a symbol of the Mexican people; and the 2006 teacher’s strike with its devastating effect on Oaxaca; and escaping all the magic and corruption of Mexico in the belly of a ‘JAGUAR’ truck; on being an illegal immigrant and crossing the border into a place of freedom… maybe.

 This is a riveting novel, at points so intense that I had to put it down and read another book in between.